mikemaccana/outdated-browser-rework/README.md

 	outdatedBrowserRework({
 		browserSupport: {
-			'Chrome': 57, // Includes Chrome for mobile devices 'Edge': 38,
+			'Chrome': 57, // Includes Chrome for mobile devices 'Edge': 39,
 			'Safari': 10,
 			'Mobile Safari': 10,
-			'Firefox': 58,
+			'Firefox': 50,
 			// You could specify a version here if you still support IE in 2017.
-			// You could also instead seriously considerer what you're doing with your time and budget 'IE': false,
+			// You could also instead seriously consider what you're doing with your time and budget 'IE': false
 		},
 		requireChromeOnAndroid: true
 	})

+The particular versions used in this example are the defaults, by the way!

 See below for more options.